tengu-team/layer-arangodb/README.md

 # Limitations
 - At this moment ArangoDB can only run in stand-alone mode.
 Clustering ArangoDB with this charm is still in progress.
+- The charm currently provides a http interface but will provide a custom interface which will also provide the root password.

 # Contact Information